Recently Admitted Students

 How do I apply for on-campus housing?

-Your application for on-campus housing will be included in your orientation packet sent out the week of May 20th.
+Your application for on-campus housing will be included in your housing packet mailed to you the third week in May.
 This packet will include all the information you will need to make decisions such as choosing a residence hall, meal plan, and other campus amenities.

 What medical/disability services are offered on campus?